wavemaker/docs/learn/on-premise/observability/introduction.md

 *Wouldn't it be great if you had an application with a similar mechanism?*

-Well, we have engineered the WaveMaker Platform in a similar way.
+Well, we have Engineered the WaveMaker Platform to do the same.

 ![WaveMaker Negative Feedback Loop](/learn/assets/wme-setup/wme-observability/negative-feedback-loop-wavemaker.png)